aaron-grau/curic/nontech-readings/redux.md

 # Redux

-Redux is a javascript framework for managing the frontend state of a web application.
+Redux is a JavaScript framework for managing the frontend state of a web application.
 It allows us to store information in an organized manner in a web app and to quickly retrieve that information from anywhere in the app.
 Redux is modeled on a few previous web technologies including Elm and Flux.

 Advantages of Redux include:

 * it simplifies some of the more cumbersome aspects of Flux
 * it is very lightweight; the library only takes up 2 kbs
-* it is very fast, i.e. the time to insert or retrieve data is low
+* it is very fast (the time to insert or retrieve data is low)
-* it is predictable, i.e. interacting with the data store in the same way repeatedly will produce the same effect.
+* it is predictable, (interacting with the data store in the same way repeatedly will produce the same effect)

 ## Where did Redux come from?

 Redux was created by Dan Abramov in 2015.
 It was initially intended as an experiment to create a simplified version of Flux.
 Abramov wanted to remove some of what he saw as the unnecessary boilerplate code that was required to create a Flux app.

 Abramov also wanted to eliminate some of the aspects of development he found frustrating.
 When trying to debug a web app, one must often go through the series of steps that cause the bug to occur each time the code is changed.
 This quickly becomes repetitive and frustrating.
 Abramov envisioned dev tools that would allow one to undo or replay a series of actions at the click of a button.
 This idea became the Redux dev tools.

 The reason this works, as discussed above, is that Redux uses pure reducers, so one can simply replay a series of actions and be guaranteed to arrive at the same final state.
-As Redux was developed it also became more convenient to use a single object to store the state, rather than traditional Flux which uses multiple stores.
+As Redux was developed it also became more convenient to use a single object to store the state, as opposed to traditional Flux which uses multiple stores.

 These design choices allowed for the creation of an ecosystem of powerful Redux tools and extensions.
 Over time three principles were recognized as central to the philosophy of Redux.
-They are
+They are:

 * **A Single Source of Truth**
-  The state for an entire Redux app is stored in a single, plain javascript object.
+  The state for an entire Redux app is stored in a single, plain JavaScript object.

 * **State is Read Only**
   The state object can not be directly modified.
 Instead it is modified by dispatching actions.

 * **Changes Are Made with Pure Functions**
   The reducers that receive the actions and return updated state are pure functions of the old state and the action.

 Beyond this, a guiding meta-philosophy of Redux is the idea that in a software library restrictions can be just as important as features.
 Redux deliberately places significant restrictions on the way state can be stored and updated, but in return it allows easy implementation of a number of powerful features that would extremely difficult to write using a less restrictive framework.

 Since its creation Redux has rapidly grown in popularity, quickly moving beyond its initial plan as an experiment.
 As of early 2016 it had over 3,000,000 downloads.
 The redux repository on github has over 25,000 stars, and redux is now used by a number of major companies including Exana, Patreon, and ClassPass.

 ## Terminology